0-Pierre/jellyseerr/README.md

 - Implement French translations for all new international variables.
 - Translate existing email layout.
 - Add a slider to view current plays.
-- Allow users to select their display language for Jellyseerr and Jellyfin during account creation. : OK FOR JELLYSEERR, NEED TO CHECK IF POSSIBLE ON JELLYFIN.
-- Develop a solution to properly terminate sessions, as the current method only closes the last opened tab/window.

 ### Completed Features